|

 census number was only applied on the near side of the petrol tank

-in a black rectangle with white lining (shown above).
+in a black rectangle with white lining (1938 example shown above).
 Box outer

 1/4".